jatanassian/lhl-notes/breakouts/promises/README.md

 ### Promises and Callbacks Breakout

-- Callbacks example
+- Async example with callbacks
-- Promises example
+- Async example with promises